 You'll can easily view all of your patrons organized into the tier that corresponds with their payment level within the Relationship manager– so no more guess work on what posts different patrons can view!

 What does this mean for patrons?

-The most important thing this means is: if you publish content for Select Tiers, patrons will need to be in that Tier (not just paying the dollar amount) in order to have access.
+The most important thing this means is: if you publish content for Select Tiers, patrons will need to be in that Tier (not just paying the tier price) in order to have access.